Did you realise that there is a strong relationship between Christians, Fiction & Mission? It is often a positive one and it should be.

 a) When was the last time that someone told someone not to see something or do something only to have them immediately go ahead and see it?
 It’s like wet paint.
 Everybody just has to touch it.

 b) Remember Harry Potter?
-Think about the amount of effort involved in trying to convince everybody that it was not safe to see the movie.
-Think about all the anti Harry potter books that have been written.
-Out of all of this what is it that survived?
+Think about the amount of effort involved in trying to convince everybody that it was not safe.
+Think about all the anti-Harry potter books that have been written.

-The movie and the books Harry Potter.
-One is compelled to ask what value was it all.
+One is compelled to ask, what value was it all?

-c) Think about the movie “The Exorcist” back in the 70’s.
-We had groups of Christians standing out of the front of the theaters, trying to convince people not to go in.
-The movie is now considered to be a classic horror movie despite its incredibly poor special effects.
+c) Think about the movie “The Exorcist” back in the ’70s.
+Groups of Christians were standing out the front of the theatres, trying to convince people not to go in.
+The movie is now considered to be a classic horror movie.
+Despite, I am told, its incredibly poor special effects.

 Since we are talking about special effects, I can’t help wondering if both movies would have gone the same way if it weren’t for the Christian effect.
 And why is, one movie chosen over another to have a commotion made over it?

 I’m sure I don’t know and I’m reasonably convinced most Christians don’t either.
-Is it perhaps that it isn’t part of our mandate.
-Perhaps being censors is not the same as being Salt of the earth.
+Is it perhaps that it isn’t part of our mandate?
+Perhaps being censored is not the same as being “Salt of the earth”.

 So what is my point?
-After all we do have a responsibility to protect the innocent and the young.
+After all, we do have a responsibility to protect the innocent and the young.
 Especially the young in Christ.

 I remember when the Rock opera “Jesus Christ Superstar came out.
 The whole Christian community was up in arms because instead of Jesus being raised from the dead at the end, Judas started singing “I only want to know”.

 I could never understand what the uproar was about.
-It’s the very question I dreamed that every body in the world would ask of Christians and all they could do was condemn the show.
+It’s the very question I dreamed that everybody in the world would ask of Christians and all they could do was condemn the show.

 When are we going to be true missionaries for Christ?
 What if Christians were to put as much effort into reaching the world for Christ as they do protesting modern entertainment?
 What if instead of being considered to be Liars, Spammers, and Censors, we became known for telling the truth about Jesus Christ to all those who would listen?
-How long will we give by our actions more credence to Fiction that to the truth of the Good News?
+How long will we give our actions more credence to Fiction than to the truth of the Good News?